NiVZ78/LivePreview/README.md

 1. First take a screenshot of your watchface/watchapp and save as a .png
 2. Load it into your favourite image editing software
-3. You need to give each element that can be colored seperately a unique color (eg background RED, hour hand GREEN, minute hand blue)
+3. You need to give each element that can be colored seperately a unique color (eg background RED, hour hand GREEN, minute hand BLUE)
 4. If multiple elements need to be set using the same color picker (eg button labels for Light, Prev, Next then make these the same color)
 5. Save the image
 6. Convert the image to Base 64